 “I have fought against White domination, and I have fought against Black domination.
 I have cherished the ideal of a democratic and free society in which all persons live together in harmony and with equal opportunities.
 It is an ideal which I hope to live for and achieve.
 But if needs be, it is an ideal for which I am prepared to die” (Timeline, n.d.).

-Mandela lead with gentleness, hope, and grit, persevering through great persecution and many years in prison refusing to denounce his goal for the sake of those he helped to liberate.
+Mandela led with gentleness, hope, and grit, persevering through great persecution and many years in prison, and refusing to denounce his goal for the sake of those he helped to liberate.

 2. Malala Yousafzai, Pakistani activist for female education

-After the Taliban come into Malala’s home in Swat Valley, they shut down schools for women.
-Malala writes to BBC to discuss her feelings about the school being closed.
+After the Taliban came into Malala’s home in Swat Valley, they shut down schools for women.
+Malala wrote to BBC to discuss her feelings about the school being closed.

-When the school opens again, Malala fearlessly continues to be an advocate for female education and is targeted by the Taliban.
-She is shot several times while on her way to school.
+When the school opened again, Malala fearlessly continued to be an advocate for female education and was targeted by the Taliban.
+She was shot several times while on her way to school.

-Malala still advocates for female education despite almost being killed for it, and she continues to speak out and study for herself at the University of Oxford.
-She is brave, persistent, and dependable to women around the world who need a voice.
-(Malala’s Story, n.d.).
+Malala still advocates for female education despite almost being killed for it, and she continues to speak out and study at the University of Oxford.
+She is brave, persistent, and dependable to women around the world who need a voice (Malala’s Story, n.d.).
 To this day, she is a vocal advocate of gender equality in education.

 3. Maya Angelou, author of I Know Why the Caged Bird Sings